• Skip to primary navigation

 Fortunately, duck sauce is the kind of sauce that can go with several food items - be it snacks or full-course meals.

-Due to its high calorie and sugar content, it's crucial to use the moderately when pairing it with other dishes.
+Due to its high calorie and sugar content, it's important to use the moderately when pairing it with other dishes.

 If you're a more protein-based person, you can lightly drizzle the sauce over fish, red meat, or chicken.